Crochet Your Own Chic Striped Tote Bag

 If you’re completely new to crochet, don’t worry!
 We’ll go through the basics.
 Think of crochet as building fabric using yarn and a hook.
 We use different types of loops, called stitches, to achieve different textures and patterns.
 For this tote bag, we’ll mainly use a very simple stitch called the single crochet.

 Imagine you’re forming a chain of loops – that’s the very first step in crochet, called a chain stitch.
 We’ll use this to start our project.
-To make a chain stitch, you first fashion a slip knot on your hook (like a loop that tightens).
+To make a chain stitch, you first make a slip knot on your hook.
 Then, you use your hook to catch the yarn and pull it through the loop on your hook.
-That’s one chain stitch!
-Repeat this to build a chain of the desired length.

 The single crochet stitch is our main stitch for the bag.
 It’s a short, dense stitch that produces a sturdy fabric.
-To craft a single crochet, you insert your hook into a stitch from the previous row or round, catch the yarn with your hook (this is called yarn over), pull the yarn back through the stitch (you’ll now have two loops on your hook), yarn over again, and pull through both loops.
-Congratulations, you’ve just made a single crochet!
+To make a single crochet, you insert your hook into a stitch, catch the yarn (yarn over), pull the yarn back through the stitch (two loops on hook), yarn over again, and pull through both loops.

 Let’s Make the Tote Bag – Step-by-Step

 Now for the fun part – actually making our striped tote bag!
-We’ll start from the bottom and work our way up, building the base, then the body, and finally adding the handles.
+We’ll start from the bottom and work our way up.
 Refer to the image to see how the different parts come together.

 Forming the Base

-The base of our tote bag is a solid **rectangle**, fashioned in single crochet with soft pink yarn.
-This forms a sturdy bottom for your bag.
+The base of our tote bag is a solid rectangle, made in single crochet with soft pink yarn.

-Row 1: Using your soft pink yarn, chain 46.
+• Row 1: Using your soft pink yarn, chain 46.
 Starting in the second chain from the hook, work one single crochet (sc) in each chain across.
-You will have 45 stitches.
+(45 stitches)

-Row 2: Chain 1 (this does not count as a stitch) and turn your work.
+• Row 2: Chain 1 (does not count as a stitch) and turn.
 Work 1 sc in each stitch across.
-(45 stitches)

 Building the Bag Body

-Round 1: Do not turn your work after the final row of the base.
+• Round 1 (Transition): Do not turn your work after the final row of the base.
 Chain 1.
-Switch to your creamy white yarn.
-We will now work around the entire perimeter of the rectangle.
+Continue with Pink yarn to create a seamless edge.
+Work sc evenly around the entire perimeter of the rectangle (along the top, down the side, along the bottom, and up the other side).

 Crafting the Top Edge